Rex-sys-hk/PlanScope/README.md

 ## Checkpoint

-Download and place the checkpoint in the `pluto/checkpoints` folder.
+Download and place the checkpoint in the `checkpoints` folder.

 | Model            | Download |
 | ---------------- | -------- |